sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 I once heard that it takes abstract artists years to re-learn how to paint with the freedom and  creativity of a child - it certainly took us months to learn how to 'play'.

 Take a look at this side by side comparison of the original paper's teleoperated 'play', and our initial dataset.
 While we did both perform a similar diversity of tasks, they interact with objects far more times in a row -  we typically performed one interaction then moved to the next.
-What this meant is that a bias was burned iin to immediately 'zoom away' following an attempted behaviour.
+What this meant is that a bias was burned in to immediately 'zoom away' following an attempted behaviour.
 Worse - if we weren't careful in teleoperating then there were patterns in how we moved (it is very tempting to push the button after the door).

 ![alt-text-1](https://sholtodouglas.github.io/images/play/sidebyside.gif "side by side comparison")

 This can be bandaged over shortening the re-plan interval - but our preference is for a model where the bias is 'fix up the object you just interacted with'.
-Recollecting the data in this high-contact way dramatically improves how robust and accurate the model is.
+Recollecting the data in this multi-interaction way dramatically improves how robust and accurate the model is.
 The 'post interaction' phase of a plan initialises the next plan with an ideal starting point for retrying (on failure), or fixing up (on partial success).

+Interestingly it is only due to the behaviour itself, we suspected a multi-interaction dataset may also provide more timesteps of interaction with the environment.
+To test this we counted the proportion of timesteps where an environment variable was different to the previous state (i.e, arm interacting not transitioning), but the difference was neglible.

 ### What lies beyond the plateau?